 During the last few months, platforms like Bituniverse and Chain.info have published reserve lists based on data provided by independent parties like Peckshield.
 Exchanges shown on these lists have neither confirmed or denied the bitcoin reserve data is legitimate.
 A number of community members within the cryptosphere believe trading platforms should provide their own reserve numbers so they can exemplify transparency themselves.
 Meanwhile, even though a lot of crypto influencers and proponents tell people regularly to store cryptos in a noncustodial fashion, the great majority of digital asset owners continue to store them on centralized trading platforms.

-What do you think about the developments in China?
-Let us know in the comments section below.
+What do you think about the billions worth of BTC held on centralized digital currency exchanges?
+Let us know what you think about this subject in the comments section below.

 Did you know you can buy and sell BCH privately using our noncustodial, peer-to-peer Local Bitcoin Cash trading platform?
 The Local.Bitcoin.com marketplace has thousands of participants from all around the world trading BCH right now.
 And if you need a bitcoin wallet to securely store your coins, you can download one from us here.

-The post Chinese Authorities Scrutinize and Report on Crypto Exchanges appeared first on Bitcoin News.
+The post Data Shows $25 Billion Worth of Bitcoin and Ether Held by Seven Crypto Exchanges appeared first on Bitcoin News.